-In order to stay up to date on latest treatments, drug discovery, clinical studies and how to cope with macular degeneration every day, MacularDegeneration.net brings you frequent articles, points of view and advice from leading patient advocates and experts.
+In order to stay up to date on latest treatments, drug discovery, clinical studies and how to cope with macular degeneration every day, MacularDegeneration.net brings you frequent articles, points of view and advice from health leaders and experts.

 Christine Joy Brunson

 Christine Joy Brunson is a Pennsylvania Licensed Social Worker, who earned her Bachelors in Social Work at Northern Arizona University.
 During her undergraduate career she completed an international internship at Cape Town Association for Person with Disabilities (CTAPD) in Cape Town, South Africa.
 Read more.

 Tiffany is a wife and mother of two beautiful children.
 At the age of 22, and pregnant with her oldest child, she was diagnosed with macular dystrophy.
 After several years, insurance companies, and specialists later, her diagnosis was finalized at Stargardts Disease.
 Read more.

 Beverly Dame is a retired communications professional now living in southwest Florida.
 She was diagnosed with Wet Age-related Macular Degeneration in her left eye in July, 2019.
 She also has major hearing loss and uses two high-tech aids.
 Read more.

 Debbie Havens is a retired 60-year old Grandmother to three, Mother to four, and wife to husband Tim for 35 years.
 We have lived in the Midwest for over 35 years.
 Macular Degeneration showed up months after celebrating her 60th birthday.
 Read more.